jackson-lenhart/todo-list/README.md

 A basic todo-list web app in vanilla JS using:
 * webpack
 * webpack-dev-server
+* html-webpack-plugin
 * css-loader and style-loader

-* initialized with npm init
+Initialized with npm init